timdeklijn/answering_machine/Readme.md

 # Answering Machine

-A web app around a [Q&A BERT model](https://tfhub.dev/see--/bert-uncased-tf2-qa/1).
+A web-app around a [Q&A BERT model](https://tfhub.dev/see--/bert-uncased-tf2-qa/1).
 This app is mostly written to practice with [TF Serving](https://www.tensorflow.org/tfx/guide/serving) and NLP models.

 ## Installation